E-9 Visa in Korea: The EPS Worker's Practical Guide

 You can change employers on E-9, but only under specific grounds, and you must act fast.
 Valid reasons include employer bankruptcy, factory closure, serious labour law violations such as wage arrears (임금체불), physical assault, sexual harassment, or unsafe working conditions, and natural contract expiry.
 You do not need your employer's permission to change if they are the cause of the problem.

-Duration and the Sincere Worker re-entry track
+How long is the E-9 visa, and how does the Sincere Worker re-entry track work?

 Sincere Worker eligibility and quotas are announced annually by MOEL.
 If you want to come back, track your record: do not accumulate fines, do not exceed the workplace-change rules, and keep your employer's recommendation.